5 Reasons to Visit Antarctica

 1) The Views and Landscapes

 As soon as you leave the Drake Passage behind you, it’s just epic scenery all day long.
 Huge mountain ranges, massive glaciers, icebergs everywhere you look.
-It’s difficult to put in to words just how beautiful Antarctica is, maybe a few photos will help instead:
+It’s difficult to put into words just how beautiful Antarctica is, maybe a few photos will help instead:

 2) The Wildlife

+If this isn’t a great reason to visit Antarctica, then I don’t know what is.
 Penguins.
 Everywhere.
 Seriously, you can’t escape the little guys.
 Hopping over rocks, singing to their partners, warming their eggs – throughout your time in Antarctica you’ll be absolutely surrounded in penguins, and they never get old.
 I could watch that little waddle for hours, too cute.

-But not only penguins, you’ll also get to see a host of different seals, birds, humpback whales, sperm whales and, if your lucky, killer whales/orcas.
+But not only penguins, but you’ll also get to see a host of different seals, birds, humpback whales, sperm whales and, if your lucky, killer whales/orcas.
 Thankfully I saw the whole lot.
 Like a sort of freezing cold safari, the wildlife here is something else.

 3) The Luxury